mjdominus/util/README.md

 than [my original
 implementation](http://blog.plover.com/prog/runN.html).

+`shutup command args...` runs the comand with its standard output and standard error directed to `/dev/null`.
+If the command wants to communicate with the user, it must do so by another method.  `shutup` does _not_ detach the terminal, so the subcommand is free to redirect its output to `/dev/tty` if it likes

 `sort-natural` sorts its input lines like `sort`, but arranges to sort the numeric parts of the lines numerically.
 For example,